IvanKenevich/fusion-m4-postprocessor/commands.md

 ## Spinning the bit
 `M03 rpm` Starts spinning clockwise at a given rate.
 See *G97*

-`M04` **Should spin counterclocwkwise but appears to be ABSENT.
-Level 4 will generate an error if it is encountered.**
+`M04 rpm` **Should spin counterclocwkwise but appears to make it spin clockwise.**

 ## Changing tools
-`M04` is labeled "Tool" in verbose mode.
+`M06` is labeled "Tool" in verbose mode.
 Needs to be investigated.

 ## Subroutines
 A subroutine number is used to distinguish a subroutine.
 It must be a real number.